-The pharmacy generally provides a safe and appropriate environment for the provision of pharmacy services.
+The pharmacy provides a safe and appropriate environment for the provision of pharmacy services.
 The pharmacy team generally protect people's private information and the pharmacy is secure and protected from unauthorised access.

 The pharmacy had a dispensary which was separated from the waiting area by a medicines counter to allow for the preparation of prescriptions in private.
-There were some boxes of stock in the staff area which partially occluded a doorway and may present a trip hazard to staff.
+The pharmacy was clean, tidy was presented in a professional manner.

 There was a sink available in the dispensary and consultation room with hot and cold running water with sanitiser to allow for hand washing.
 Medicines were stored on the shelves in a generic and alphabetical manner and the shelves would be cleaned when the date checking was carried out.

-The pharmacy had a consultation room that was kept locked when not in use.
-It was not well soundproofed and staff reported that they managed this by talking quietly.
+The pharmacy had a consultation room that was kept secured with a pin-code lock.
 Patient confidential information was stored securely.
+The consultation room was well soundproofed.
 The ambient temperature was suitable for the storage of medicines and the lighting throughout the store was appropriate for the delivery of pharmacy services.